AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 We can make some changes in charts behaviour using the {api:anychart.core.utils.Interactivity}**.interactivity()**{api} method.
 It helps to adjust hover and select settings, as well as create a "highlighting area" - a spot of a custom-defined radius that highlights (hovers) all points within that radius.

 So, if we need to change something with hover, we should use {api:anychart.core.utils.Interactivity#hoverMode}**.hoverMode()**{api} with an argument "bySpot" or "byX".
-In first case we may adjust the radius of a "spot",  making it bigger or smaller..
+In first case we may adjust the radius of a "spot",  making it bigger or smaller.

 There are also two basic events: hover and select.